L-CAD: Language-based Colorization with Any-level Descriptions using Diffusion Priors: Methodology

 In Stable Diffusion \cite{stablediffusion}, descriptions are incorporated into the latent representation using Cross-Attention (CA) blocks to ensure flexibility.
 However, this approach leads to the ghosting effect as color features are assigned outside the intended regions.
 To address this, we focus on maintaining semantic alignment between descriptions and grayscale images within the latent space.

-In \cref{fig:pipeline} (b), we replace Vanilla Convolution (VC) blocks in the noise prediction network with our novel Channel-Extended Convolution (CEC) blocks within each downsampling module.
+In \cref{fig:pipeline} (b), we replace Vanilla Convolution (VC) blocks in the noise prediction network with our Channel-Extended Convolution (CEC) blocks within each downsampling module.
 These CEC blocks receive the resized luminance features $y^{\mathrm{lum}}$ from the luminance encoder in the pixel space as additional guidance.
 By leveraging extended channels, CEC blocks could effectively capture the local structural semantics of the luminance in the latent space.
 We formulate the channel-extended convolution as:

 where $h$, $w$, $p=h+i-N_{\mathrm{k}}/2$ and $q = w+j-N_{\mathrm{k}}/2$ are position index of feature maps, $f$ and $f^{\prime}$ are separately feature maps before and after performing the convolution, $N_{\mathrm{k}}$ is the kernel size, $N_{\mathrm{fix}}$ and $N_{\mathrm{ext}}$ separately mean the number of fixed channels and extended channels, $\bar{y}^{\mathrm{lum}}$ denote resized luminance features.
+Mathematically, the CEC block is equivalent to using a stack of convolutions to extract features and add their output to the downsampling block.
 To preserve the robust language understanding and rich color priors of the pretrained generative model, we keep the weights $\omega^{\mathrm{fix}}$ fixed during training.
 Additionally, we initialize the weights of extended channels $\omega^{\mathrm{ext}}$ to zero, ensuring that our model maintains functional equivalence to the pretrained generative model prior to training.

 We use skip connections between downsampling and upsampling modules to guide the upsampling process with luminance features.
 To expedite training convergence, we utilize Channel-Extended Convolution (CEC) blocks only in downsampling modules.